CAUL Awards 2024

 Tui Raven is a distinguished leader and prominent advocate for the inclusion of Indigenous knowledge within libraries and cultural institutions.

-Her leadership clearly shines through in the development of the "Guidelines for First Nations Collection Description," - a groundbreaking contribution to the LIS profession.
+Her leadership clearly shines through in the development of the "Guidelines for First Nations Collection Description" - a groundbreaking contribution to the LIS profession.
 As a cornerstone document, the Guidelines are transforming professional practice through the development of culturally respectful cataloguing practices.
 These guidelines emphasise Indigenous cultural safety, enabling libraries to manage collections in a way that respects Indigenous Cultural and Intellectual Property (ICIP) rights.
 Tui remains is a central guiding force for their interpretation and implementation.

 As the Senior Manager of Indigenous Programs at Deakin Library, Tui has also been instrumental in transforming library practices to honour cultural protocols and create inclusive spaces for Indigenous voices.
 However, Tui's impact extends far beyond her work at Deakin Library; she is an active thought leader in both the library and information and higher education sectors.
 Tui is consistently sought out to contribute to professional fora.
 In 2024 alone, Tui delivered a range of keynote speeches, including at Kummargi Yulendji 2024, where she shared insights on embedding Indigenous knowledge into university systems.
 Additionally, she has contributed to critical discussions at conferences like VALA 2024, AIATSIS Summit 2024, ALIA Conference 2024, and the World Health Summit, advocating for the representation and protection of Indigenous knowledge.